2019 was second-hottest year ever, more extreme weather coming: WMO

 “In the future we easily can expect warmer El Ninos than the previous ones,” said WMO scientist Omar Baddour, adding that that would drive temperatures even higher.
 “We can raise a red flag now.”

+(This story corrects conversion in third paragraph to 2.0 Fahrenheit, not 34)

-Additional reporting by Cecile Mantovani; Editing by Hugh Lawson
+Additional reporting by Cecile Mantovani; Editing by Hugh Lawson and Kevin Liffey